ShawnDriscoll/ShawnDriscoll/README.rst

 * These days, just Python for Windows Environments using PyQt5 (dabbled in both Classic 2.5 and 3.9+)
-* Modules Written: PyDiceroll, mapper
+* Modules Written: pydice, PyDiceroll, mapper
 * Huge Cython fan

 Some Hobbies: